Euclid Quick Data Release (Q1): VIS processing and data products: The VIS processing function: Astrometric and photometric calibrations

 We take \( G \) as the Gaia \( G \)-band magnitude, and \( G_{\mathrm{BP}} \) and \( G_{\mathrm{RP}} \) are the Gaia blue and red magnitudes, respectively.
 The colour term \( C \) is defined as

 where the constant term transforms to the AB magnitude system \citep{oke1983}.
 The VIS \( \IE \) magnitude is then

 with

+These coefficients were derived from synthetic photometry using the measured VIS throughput (Appendix~\ref{sc:VISCamera}) and the Gaia filter response functions.
+The transformation is valid for sources with intrinsic Gaia colours in the range \( -1.0 < G_{\mathrm{BP}} - G_{\mathrm{RP}} < 2.5 \).
+We note that that considerable intrinsic scatter exists in this relation for very blue and red sources, partially caused by the very wide Gaia and VIS passbands that marginalise over many spectral types.

-These Gaia-derived zero points allow us to monitor the VIS throughput and compute zero-points even for data that are affected by ice.
-For Q1, the photometric calibration was computed by calculating the median of all individual zero point measurements from July 1st to September 1st 2024.
-This value (in \acp{ADU}) is 24.57~s$^{-1}$.
+These Gaia-derived zero-points allow us to monitor the VIS throughput and compute zero-points even for data that are affected by ice.
+For Q1, the photometric calibration was computed by calculating the median of all individual zero-point measurements from July 1st to September 1st 2024.
+This value is 24.57\,ADU\,s$^{-1}$.

-For nominal and short exposures, we select sources with $18.5<\IE<19.8$ and $16.5<\IE<19.8$ respectively.
+For nominal and short exposures respectively, we select sources with $18.5<\IE<19.8$ and $16.5<\IE<19.8$, where the bright limit corresponds to the saturation limit for point sources and the faint limit it set by the faint-end photometric accuracy of Gaia.
 We use the \texttt{spread-model} parameter to select point-like source as before \cref{sc:ILL}.
 For each source, object photometry is performed using 13 pixel diameter circular apertures (corresponding to \ang{;;1.3}).
 We apply a correction factor to these magnitudes to arrive at `total' magnitudes which contains most of the object flux (the correction factor is computed by comparing fluxes in 13-pixel and 50-pixel apertures for non-blended stars over the \ac{FPA}; it is available in the header of each image in the \texttt{APERCOR} keyword).
 The zero-point is computed from a clipped estimate of the median difference between these VIS instrumental magnitudes and the predicted Gaia VIS magnitudes for Gaia stars with $0 < C < 2.5$.

+The left panel of \cref{fig:gaiacomp} shows the difference between VIS magnitudes for stars in nominal exposures in Q1 and synthetic VIS magnitudes derived from Gaia fluxes of the same stars.
+Despite the wide VIS bandpass, agreement is generally excellent.
+The small offset we find is a consequence of the aperture correction and suboptimal background subtraction in our Q1 standard star processing; this offset has been reduced in subsequent processing.
+The right panel shows that for Q1 data $\langle G_{\mathrm{BP}} - G_{\mathrm{RP}}\rangle$ colours are approximately constant as a function of magnitude.